lorrden/SwiftDBFKit-BugFixes/README.md

 ---

 ## Installation
-### DBFKit - 1.0
+### DBFKit - 1.1

-To install, download this repository, and build with **xcbuild** Alternatively, you can download the single "dbf.swift" file and include that in your application to use DBFKit related functions.
+To install, download the single "dbf.swift" file and include that in your application to use DBFKit related functions.

 DBFKit is designed to work on both MacOS and iOS (any version should work, but later ones are reccomended)